 But, transitioning is a long process.
 Veganism isn’t only about food—you could take simple steps by choosing vegan cosmetic products, non-animal leather and supporting cruelty-free beauty brands.

 Prior to working in PR, I was pescatarian for six years after I watched the documentary ‘Food, Inc.’ and cut off 80% meat when I shut my laptop.
-Then, I reverted to eating all meats except beef, before adopting a vegetarian cum plant-based lifestyle in 2019.
+Then, I reverted to eating all meats except beef before adopting a vegan diet in 2019.

 Surprisingly, my journey hasn’t been as difficult as I thought it would be.
 It might be trickier if you follow a strict nutritional plan—if you need food with high protein and low fats, check out Seitan (wheat gluten).